leftistsgorilla/Website-Code/moons-haunted.md

 * Rare.
 This creation requires a rare item or material when it is crafted.
 * Unreliable.
 When you use the item, make a fortune roll (using its **quality**) to see how well it performs.
 * Volatile.
 The item produces a dangerous or troublesome side-effect for the user, specified by the GM (see examples on the sample creations, next page).
 A side-effect is a consequence, and may be **resisted**.

+## The World of *Moon's Haunted (Working Title*

+### A Brief History of Dianis

+> **4.25 billion years BCE** — Battle between unknown cosmic forces ends with enormous corpse of deity Theia being thrown at Earth.
+Debris from impact forms the Moon, with Theia's body sealed within.
+>
+> **1969 CE** — Neil Armstrong and Buzz Aldrin of the *Apollo 11* mission become first humans to step foot on the lunar surface.
+>
+> **2026 CE** — Artemis III lunar lander impacts with lunar surface, killing all four crewmembers aboard.
+US government claims "unprecedented electromagnetic activity."
+Artemis program permanently scrapped.
+Conspiracies abound.
+>
+> **Early 2082 CE** — Russian Empire, Chinese Peoples' Alliance, American Federation, State of Brazil, Greater South Africa, Indian National Republic form International Security Pact (ISP) to "secure a safe and prosperous future for humanity."
+Pitched as economic agreement, becomes global alliance of authoritarian states.
+>
+> **2083 CE** — ISP leadership begins to undergo experimental cybernetic augmentation in name of "ensuring continuity of government."
+Results in creation of Titan caste of superhuman warlords.
+>
+> **2122 CE** — Global effort topples ISP against all odds after massive mutinies and strikes.
+Earth rejoices, Titans exiled to new Lunar penal colony of Dianis, deemed too dangerous to let live but impossible to kill by any means on Earth.
+>
+> **Late 2123 CE** — Imprisoned Titans accidentally unearth Theia's Corpse below Dianis during tunnel expansion.
+Religions scramble for answers: Is God dead?
+Did we kill Her?
+>
+> **Early 2124 CE** — Dianis inmates stage prison break, overpowering robotic guards and seizing control of colony with the rumored help of newfound psychic powers.
+Earth leadership incredulous as Dianis declares itself humanity's sole legitimate government.
+>
+> **2125 CE** — Dianis, now calling itself the Lunar Salvation State, declares war on all Earth governments.
+LSS sympathizers wage proxy conflicts across the globe.
+The Terran-Lunar War is hell.
+Casualties in the millions within weeks.
+>
+> **2132 CE** — Tenuous ceasefire reached.
+Cold war breaks out between Earth and Moon.
+LSS immediately begins development of Corpse-powered superweapon.
+>
+> **2135 CE** — LSS deploys Eye of Calamity against Earth, no warning given.
+90% of human population dead within minutes as atmosphere ignites.
+No government left to surrender, LSS declares victory.